“All right guys,” Tang Feng prompted. “Last round before we get out of here.”

 “All right,” Tang Feng said at last.
 “Let’s get out of here.”

-Opening day approached rapidly and they ended up occupying themselves with last minute chores.
+Opening day approached rapidly and they ended up occupying themselves with last-minute chores.
 Chen Yi and Qiao Qiao silently thanked Tang Feng for having been so meticulous with his tasks list while Wallace, Cyndi, and Simon just moved with the pace like it was nothing to them.
 Unlike usual opening days, Tang Feng set it on Saturday on purpose, allowing most of the others in their group to attend.
-It was a secret between those who were in on the conspiracy that one sunny afternoon more than a month ago.
+It was a secret among those who were in on the conspiracy that one sunny afternoon more than a month ago.
 But nothing was as surprising as when the sign finally arrived.
 They had set up an official ceremonial table with incense and other necessities for the offering of thanking Heaven for their progress thus far and wishing a continuance success.
 It was like Tang Feng had planned everything out to the dot because the sign arrived right about the time when he was getting ready to address the crowd that was gathered in front of the shop, waiting to see a show.

 Some commotion revved up while Tang Feng was exchanging some words with the delivery men.
 Jacky and Sonia were seen still standing at their spot among the crowd as guests, waiting patiently as Ehlo and Johnny were carrying a conversation among themselves.
 As they watched the sign being positioned into place, they noticed that it was cautiously done so that the red cloth covering it wouldn’t come undone before the appropriate moment.